 Students who wish to graduate early must apply in writing and have a parent meeting with their Counselor by April of their sophomore year.
 Students must have earned 17 Carnegie units, including 2 math credits, and must complete English III following their sophomore year.
 Students must have taken the Biology and Algebra SATP exam by the end of the sophomore year.
-To be eligible for early graduation students must possess an 80 GPA.
-Final approval from the Principal for early graduation is necessary.
-Early graduation is not encouraged and should not be considered unless students have completed all requirements.
+To be eligible for early graduation, students must possess an 80 GPA.
+Final approval from the principal for early graduation is not encouraged and should not be considered unless students have completed all requirements.